Welcome to the API for the ionlake platform. With the API you are able to execute various functions within an account on the ionlake platform.

 If these keys are invalid or attempt to make a request to a resource that they do not have access to, you will receive a 401 response.

-All requests need to be POST requests and have a JSON body with the action you would like to perform and any other parameters (required or optional) to support the request.
+The JSON body of the request has an 'action' attribute that dictates the action you would like to perform and any other parameters (required or optional) to support the request.
+See https://ionlake.zendesk.com/hc/en-us/categories/360000068491-Development-BETA- for a list of 'object types' that list the actions.

 All responses will be in JSON and will have a success key with a boolean value and an errorMessage key with a string value.